Due to concerns surrounding COVID-19, this year's session of APSI Art History has been cancelled.

 Art History Consultant Faculty

-Marsha Russell has been teaching AP* Art History and sophomore Humanities at St. Andrew’s Episcopal School in Austin, Texas, for the past eighteen years, following ten years at Austin’s A. S. Johnston High School.
+Marsha Russell has been teaching AP* Art History at St. Andrew’s Episcopal School in Austin, Texas, for the past nineteen years, following ten years at Austin’s A. S. Johnston High School.
 She founded the AP* Art History program at both schools and was the first to teach the course in the Austin metropolitan area.
-She has served as a College Board consultant, conducting teacher training events across the nation since 2002, and she has been an AP* Art History examination Reader, Table Leader, and/or Question Leader since 2003.
+She has served as a College Board consultant, conducting teacher training events across the nation since 2002, and she has been an AP* Art History examination Question Leader, Table Leader, and/or Reader since 2003.
 In 2009, she was one of four high school faculty representatives to the College Board colloquium for college art history professors, and her address to the group, “AP Art History: The Keystone of the High School Curriculum,” is published on the College Board course webpage.
 She has served as a consultant for Prentice-Hall, the Florida Virtual School, AP* Strategies, and ArtStor, and she wrote a Course Planning and Pacing Guide for the AP* Art History course that was launched in 2015.
-She has been named Tracor Teacher-Scholar and received grants from The Texas Council on the Humanities and the Austin Area Junior League to integrate art history into the world history curriculum.
-Additional grant support has enabled her to do AP* Art History course-related study travel in India, Cambodia, Indonesia, China, Japan, and Mexico.
-Russell received her degrees from Southwestern University and the University of Texas at Austin.
+Grant support has enabled her to do AP* Art History course-related study travel in India, Cambodia, Indonesia, China, Japan, and Mexico.

 *Advanced Placement, AP, College Board, and the acorn logo are registered trademarks of the College Board.
 Used with permission.